twolfson/nightlife/cities/california_san-francisco.md

 ## Warsaw theater
 - Music venue, not a club
 - Did not attend for a show yet

+## Wish SF
+- Bar with a dancefloor
+- Tiny dance space in the back
+- Trance/electronic music
+- No cover
+- $10 drink

 ## Vessel
 - $20 cover on average